UniMath/agda-unimath/src/foundation/strict-symmetrization-binary-relations.lagda.md

 relation in
 [`foundation.strictly-involutive-identity-types`](foundation.strictly-involutive-identity-types.md).

-**Warning.** The strict symmetrization is not the symmetric closure in general.
+**Warning.** The strict symmetrization is not the symmetric closure.
 For instance, if the underlying relation has an initial element, i.e., there is an element `a` such that `R a x` is [contractible](foundation-core.contractible-types.md) for every `x`, then the strict symmetrization will be reflexive, while the symmetric closure need not be.